 Wanna see closer how this machine looks like?
 Glad to attach the video below that we took from Youtube.

 Looking for a big mill machine that you could purchase at a very friendly price?
 PM-25MV is the answer.
-Luckily, it only costs around $2000 at the time we post this review which is far more friendly than Jet JMD18.
-You could trace the price here on CamelCamelCamel.com.
+Luckily, it only costs around $2000 at the time we saw this product which is far more friendly than Jet JMD18.

 Basically, both PM-25MV and Jet JMD18 have the belt drive system to transfer the power from the motor to the spindle.
 If you open the cover, the motor and spindle of PM-25MV are directly belt-driven.
 There are only 2 pulleys.
 While Jet JMD-18 has 3 pulleys.